Sudan Security Agents Launch rebellion Over Payoff Plan - UrduPoint

 "We want to tell our people that the situation is under control and this will not stop us from achieving the goals of our revolution," he tweeted.

-"I assure that Sudanese armed forces and other regular forces have the capacity to handle the situation," he wrote.
+"I (can) assure that (the) Sudanese armed forces and other regular forces have the capacity to handle the situation," he wrote.

+Since August, Sudan is ruled by a joint civilian-military body, with the day to day affairs run by Hamdok's government.

+The ruling body is tasked with overseeing the country's overall transition to civilian rule as demanded by the protests that ended Bashir's 30-year rule.